saeyslab/iidx/README.md

 Multivariate models are used to adjust for **potential confounding effects** (*e.g.*, modelling effect of age, adjusted for sex), so as to disentangle multiple trends.
 All statistical models are trained to account for remaining batch effects, and post-hoc interpretation techniques are used to evaluate their effect on the model and its fit.

+In addition, if the data comes from a cohort of donors where some are siblings, the effect of relatedness can be accounted for in the statistical models.
+To that end, the annotation table should encode the related subgroups using a `FamilyID` column of integer values per sample.

 #### Settings